Dr. Powell-Coffman currently serves as Associate Dean for Research in the College of Liberal Arts and Sciences.

 Dr. Powell-Coffman received her Bachelor’s Degree in Animal Physiology from the University of California-Davis, and her Ph.D. in Biology from the University of California-San Diego (1993).
 After a postdoctoral fellowship at the University of Colorado in Boulder, Dr. Powell-Coffman joined the faculty at Iowa State University in 1998, and she served as the GDCB Department Chair from 2011 through 2018.
 Her research group at ISU has been supported by grants from the National Science Foundation, NASA, the National Institutes of Health, an Established Investigator Award from the American Heart Association and a Bailey Research Career Development Award.
 Dr. Powell-Coffman served as the GDCB ADVANCE Professor from 2007-2009 and was Chair of the Interdepartmental Genetics graduate program 2010 – 2011.
-She is a co-investigator for HHMI Science Education grants to increase student engagement in introductory undergraduate science courses, and she is a PULSE (Partnership for Undergraduate Life Sciences Education; www.pulsecommunity.org) Leadership Fellow.
+She was selected to be one of the Founding PULSE Leadership Fellows in 2012 (Partnership for Undergraduate Life Sciences Education; www.pulsecommunity.org) Leadership Fellow.
 Dr. Powell-Coffman served as the GDCB Interim Department Chair July 2011–December 2013, and she formally accepted the position of Department Chair on January 1, 2013.
 In 2015, Dr. Powell-Coffman received the ISU Award for Early Achievement in Departmental Leadership.

 The Powell-Coffman research group employs a powerful genetic model system, the nematode C. elegans, to study how animals sense and adapt to their environment.
 A central focus of the lab has been to identify and decipher regulatory mechanisms that enable adaptation to hypoxia (low oxygen).
 Using genetic strategies in C. elegans, the Powell-Coffman Lab has identified novel regulators of HIF-1 hypoxia-inducible factor and has gained important insights to the regulatory circuits that control this important transcription factor.
 The research group also investigates the mechanisms by which animals survive other stresses, ranging from hypergravity to reactive nitrogen species.